-Top 8 Things to Do in East Iceland
+The Top Things To Do In East Iceland

-From spectacular hikes and coastal drives to waterfalls, volcanoes and wildlife, East Iceland is becoming a magnet to travellers in search of a quieter, less visited side of the country.
-We recommend eight of the best things to do in this beautiful and diverse region, easily accessible from the town of Egilsstadir.
+From spectacular hikes and coastal drives to waterfalls, volcanoes and wildlife, East Iceland is often overlooked.
+However, for a lot of travellers, this region is a magnet for those searching for a quieter, less visited side of the country.
+We recommend the top things to do in this pristine and diverse area, easily accessible from the town of Egilsstadir.

 2. Find a waterfall all to yourself

 It’s easy to get all gushy about waterfalls in Iceland – the country is overflowing with charismatic cascades.
-East Iceland’s waterfalls might never steal the thunder of Dettifoss or Gullfoss, but it still boasts mighty Hengifoss – Iceland’s second highest falls at 128m.
-The hike to the base of this giant horsetail plume skirts a smaller waterfall called Litlanesfoss, frothing through chiselled cliffs of columnar basalt.
-Two waterfalls for the price of one can’t be bad, but it’s the seclusion of East Iceland’s waterfalls that makes them really special.
-Very often, you can get one all to yourself.
-Hike or horse ride to Flogufoss in the Breiddalur valley, for example, and you might well be the only person gazing at this extraordinary cataract which seems to gush from a rock fortress straight out of Mordor.
+Whilst East Iceland’s waterfalls might never steal the thunder of Dettifoss or Gullfoss, it’s the seclusion of them that makes the experience extremely special, you are often undistributed when witnessing these natural wonders.
+Boasting the mighty Hengifoss – Iceland’s second highest falls at 128m.
+You can hike to the base of this giant horsetail plume and come across a smaller waterfall called Litlanesfoss, frothing through chiselled cliffs of columnar basalt.
+Alternatively, you can take a horse ride to Flogufoss in the Breiddalur valley, and gaze at this extraordinary cataract which seems to gush from a rock fortress straight out Lord of the Rings.

 6. See puffins, reindeers and elves